anatoliifrolov/postgres-cxx-client/README.md

+# PgCC (Postgres C++ Client)

-# Modern C++ client for PostgreSQL
+PgCC is a C++17 client library for working with PostgreSQL databases.

-This library is a wrapper around libpq designed to make your work with Postgres easy and safe in a modern C++ way.
+This library is a wrapper around libpq designed to make your work with Postgres easier.
 Features:
 * C++17.
 * Minimal dependencies.